zeroincombenze/tools/zerobug/README.rst

 * test runner - it is a program to executes one or more test suites
 * test suite - it is a collection of test cases
 * test case -it is a smallest unit test

+You can you z0bug_odoo that is teh odoo integration to test Odoo modules.